Okanagan school districts receive thousands for trades programs - Kelowna Capital News

 Local school districts throughout the Okanagan have received thousands of dollars from the provincial government to help young people learn important trade skills.

-The Central Okanagan School District received $40,000, the North Okanagan-Shuswap School District received $30,000 while the Okanagan Similkameen and the Okanagan Skaha school districts received $20,000.
+The Central Okanagan School District received $40,000, the North Okanagan-Shuswap School District received $30,000 while the Okanagan Similkameen and the Okanagan Skaha school districts received $20,000 each.

-The money is part of $1.37 million given to fifty-one school districts and independent schools across the province for trades programs for the 2019-20 school year.
+The money is part of $1.37 million given to 51 school districts and independent schools across the province for trades programs for the 2019-20 school year.

 It is also part of a larger pool of money ($12.4 million) earmarked for seven new programs to helps thousands of youth, women and under-represented groups to get the training and support they need for apprenticeships and employment in the skilled trades.